-We propose a phased role out of the program in order to test the program, and provide for the programs expansion as the Panthers Range expands beyond SW Florida.
-Phase one, would be a pilot program in order to test this approach.
-This phase of the program would focus our efforts on lands in the primary and dispersal zones.
-The Secondary zone and the areas north of the Caloosahatchee River would be considered in additional phases, as funding is available.
-While additional details would be further established to determine priorities, the concept is as follows:
+We propose a phased role out of the program in order to test the program, and provide for the programs expansion as the panther's range expands beyond southwest Florida.
+Phase one would be a pilot program in order to test this approach.
+This phase of the program would focus our efforts on lands in the Primary and Dispersal zones which meet eligibility requirements through the FNAI evaluation and on site confirmation of habitat potential.
+The Secondary Zone and the areas north of the Caloosahatchee River would be considered in additional phases, as funding becomes available.